Issues affecting the single transferable vote: District size

 A larger number of candidates elected also results in a smaller number of wasted votes on the final count.
-However, larger districts and the implicit larger number of candidates also increase the difficulty of giving meaningful rankings to all candidates from the perspective of the individual voter, and may result in increased numbers of exhausted ballots and reliance on party labels or group voting tickets. (although not all STV systems require votes to rank all candidates but only ask them to rank as many as the voter wants to.)
+However, larger districts and the implicit larger number of candidates also increase the difficulty of giving meaningful rankings to all candidates from the perspective of the individual voter, and may result in increased numbers of exhausted ballots and reliance on party labels or group voting tickets (although not all STV systems require voters to rank all candidates but only ask them to rank as many as the voter wants to).

 While Ireland originally had a median district magnitude of five (range three to nine) in 1923, successive governments lowered this.
 A parliamentary committee in 2010 discussed the "increasing trend towards the creation of three-seat constituencies in Ireland."
 They found "a larger district magnitude is shown to have positive effects in relation to the representation of women and minorities, as well as allowing for a plurality of ideas in terms of policy."
-They recommended not less than four-seaters, except where the geographic size of such a constituency would be disproportionately large. (although the large number of representatives in Irish legislative chambers and the small size of the island even as a whole makes the term "large" a relative thing.)
+They recommended not less than four-seaters, except where the geographic size of such a constituency would be disproportionately large.
+(Although the large number of representatives in Irish legislative chambers and the small size of the island even as a whole makes the term "large" a relative thing.)

 When Northern Ireland adopted STV, they found five-seaters not sufficiently proportional and chose six-seaters.

 Tasmania had seven-seaters until the Green Party won the balance of power in 1996, after which the two large parties shrank the district magnitude to five and called an early election, which cut the Green representation from four seats down to one.

 Larger electoral districts can also significantly reduce the effects of gerrymandering; because gerrymandering is splitting of voters into separate contests, fewer and larger multi-member districts, which are integral part of STV, mitigate this.
 As well, if all are represented proportionally in each district, shifting of boundaries makes little difference.